Talesoft/dev-tool/README.md

-Phug Dev Tool
+Tale Dev Tool
 =============

-What is Phug Dev Tool?
+What is Tale Dev Tool?
 ----------------------

 Is a fork of the [phug/dev-tool](https://github.com/phug-php/dev-tool) tailored to the needs of tale-* components.